 If the term is continuous, this is the point that defines the split.
 If the term is categorical, this describes the first (left) node.

 With the exception of the options described below, all of the red triangle options for the Uplift report are described in the documentation for the Partition platform.
 For details about these options, see the Partition Models chapter in the Specialized Models book.

-This option presents a dialog box where you enter a number or a fractional portion of the total sample size to define the minimum size split allowed.
+This option presents a window where you enter a number or a fractional portion of the total sample size to define the minimum size split allowed.
 To specify a number, enter a value greater than or equal to 1.
 To specify a fraction of the sample size, enter a value less than 1.
-The default value for the Uplift platform is set to the minimum of 25 or the floor of the number of rows divided by 2,000.
+The default value for the Uplift platform is set to 25 or the floor of the number of rows divided by 2,000, whichever value is greater.